joburgard/svelte-dragondrop/README.md

 # Svelte Dragondrop 🐉

-Drag and drop library for Svelte that aims to be elegant _and_ powerful.
+The drag and drop library for Svelte that aims to be elegant _and_ powerful.

 Currently not stable.
 (Wait for Version 1.0)